Consideration: Option contracts and conditional consideration

 Generally, conditional consideration is valid consideration.

 Suppose A is a movie script writer and B runs a movie production company.
 A says to B, "buy my script."
 B says "How about this – I will pay you $5,000 so that you do not let anyone else produce your movie until one year from now.
 If I do produce your movie in that year, then I will give you another $50,000, and no one else can produce it.
 If I do not produce your movie in that year, then you're free to go."
 If the two subsequently get into a dispute, the issue of whether a contract exists is answered.
 B had an option contract—he could decide to produce the script, or not.
 B's consideration passed was the $5,000 down, and the possibility of $50,000.
 A's consideration passed was the exclusive rights to the movie script for at least one year.

+Bonus clause

+A bonus clause is a clause in a contract that rewards the contractor for doing more than the letter of the contract; particularly, to finish the job early.
+It is a firm of consideration.
+It is in apposition to a penalty clause where the contractor loses by providing less than the letter of the contract, or providing it later than agreed.

+The aim of a bonus clause is to give a win-win situation whereby the contractor wins by getting more money for finishing early, and the holder of the contract wins by having a product earlier to market.